 (Please note that the page on the Parliamentary Monitoring Group website linked to above, also deals with the history of ABET in South Africa, who needs ABET, and success stories amongst others.

 StatsSA in their a recent General Household Survey, noted that while literacy rates were decreasing, results of their nationwide survey indicate a consistently high number.
 Women were more likely to be functionally illiterate than men (functional literacy refers to individuals who have either received no schooling or who have not completed Grade 7) and the older the population, the higher the illiteracy rate.
-The table below, extracted from the StatisticsSA General Household Survey of 2019, illustrates the situation in South Africa by showing a comparison of 2002 and 2019 illiteracy figures.

 Types of ABET

 ABET has been called several names with subtly different meanings.